Overview

 HOW MUCH IS POSTAGE FOR SENDING CARDS ABROAD?

 The teacher should check local prices as costs vary from country to country.
-Some schools cover the cost but students may do a fundraising activity to pay for the materials and postage.
+Some schools cover the cost, but students may do a fundraising activity to pay for the materials and postage.

 WHEN IS THE TARGET DATE FOR SENDING THE CARDS?